 8. Cover yourself just in case

 We all know that you can save all you like, but it’s the little accidents which can end up costing you the most.
 It might feel counterintuitive to put extra monthly money into insurance, but if a pipe bursts and floods your home or someone breaks in and steals all your valuables, then it will make a real difference.
 Plus, if you’re wanting to limit your monthly spending, a lot of insurance companies (including ours) will let you pay monthly instead of with a lump sum.
-If you’re unsure, we have a blog which can help you decide if you need contents insurance, which you can read here
+If you’re unsure, we have a blog which tells you everything you need to know about contents insurance, which you can read here